Syed-Shayan-Hussain/chat-module/README.md

 Setup MySQL db using the redis.sql file from the directory.

+Import this file in mySQL phpmyadmin dashboard.

-update .env file for the DB credentials and name.
+Update .env file for the DB credentials and name.

 commands: